jhundley9109/jsyncd/README.md

       - **rsyncExcludePattern** (default `[]`) passed to the `rsync.exclude` function.
 This is not necessarily the same as `chokidar.ignored` as that can monitor directories higher up the path and sync files in a child directory, such as node_modules and cost a lot of unneeded syncing.
     - **chokidarWatchOptions** May be any supported `chokidar` options and passed as `options` to `chokidar.watch(paths, [options])`.
     - **rsyncFlags** (default: `[]`) Passed to the `rsync.flags()` function.

+Note: `rsyncFlags`, `chokidarWatchOptions`, and `rsyncExcludePattern` can be placed at any level higher up the object to set as default.
+For instance, if all your hosts have the same `rsyncExcludePattern`, you can set that value at the `config.rsyncExcludePattern` level.
+However, setting that again at a `config.appConfig` or `config.appConfig.directories` level will override a higher up setting.

 ## Goals